 2.6.
 If the student is no longer able to participate in the course due to illness, he/she needs to present the right medical documentation to the reception in order to be allowed to have the remaining hours of the course refunded.
 The amount of the refund will count from the day the school has received the documentation (NOT from the date that is stated on the document).
 A service fee of 250,- NOK will be added by the school.

-2.8.
+2.7.
 Participants have the right to purchase additional lessons in other groups, so called drop-in classes, on the condition that there is a place available.
-The price for Drop-in sessions on Intensive courses are 600,- NOK per session.
-Drop-in sessions on all other courses cost 500,- NOK per session.
+The price for Drop-in sessions on Intensive PLUS courses are 700,- NOK per session.
+Drop-in sessions on all other courses cost 600,- NOK per session.

-2.11.
-Participants taking part in 1-on-1 individual lessons, drop-in sessions and make-up sessions are allowed to postpone a lesson latest 24 hours before the scheduled meeting.
+2.10.
+Participants taking part in 1-on-1 individual lessons and drop-in sessions are allowed to postpone a lesson latest 24 hours before the scheduled meeting.
 In case the school is notified too late or in case of a no-show, the participant will be charged for the missed-out lesson.

 3.1.
 Participants are personally responsible for checking whether they are coved by the Norwegian introductory program or not and for providing Alfaskolen with correct data during registration process.
 Alfaskolen does NOT take responsibility for incorrect or incomplete personal information provided by participants during registration process.
 Please address all questions concerning the Introductory program to UDI.